xnvme/xnvme/docs/getting_started/index.rst

   ## WARNING: memlock limit is less than 64MB
   ## DPDK with VFIO may not be able to initialize if run as current user.

-Then go you should do as suggested, that is, adjust ``limits.conf``, see for an example of doing here :ref:`sec-gs-system-config-userspace-config`.
+Then go you should do as suggested, that is, adjust ``limits.conf``, for an example, see :ref:`sec-gs-system-config-userspace-config`.

 Build Errors
 ------------